-Projected Goals for FY 2019 - 2021: Enter performance goal.
+Projected Goals for FY 2019 - 2021:

+Enter performance goal.

-Troop S has assigned one Lieutenant to oversee Troop S training on a full-time basis.
-This position was created to ensure everyone within Troop S is properly trained, up-to-date on all laws, rules, regulations and policies, and receives all the information to properly perform their duties within Troop S. Troop S is requesting the ability to continue to be able to provide and receive training, attend meetings and conferences that will help enhance our MCSAP program.
+FY2021 Update: clarifies the Lieutenant position is currently vacant due to a reduction in personnel.
+Troop S has assigned one Lieutenant (currently vacant) to oversee Troop S training on a full-time basis.
+This position was created to ensure everyone within Troop S is properly trained, up-to-date on all laws, rules, regulations & policies, and receives all the information to properly perform their duties within Troop S. Troop S is requesting the ability to continue to be able to provide and receive training, attend meetings and conferences that will help enhance our MCSAP program.
 These activities help enhance our program by several means.
-First, Troop S provides CMV related training to our own personnel, other agencies, organizations and enforcement personnel, not only in Oklahoma but across the US.
-Second, attending training and conferences help to educate our personnel and allows us the opportunity to share ideas and network with other agencies and individuals in order to help promote CMV safety, thereby reduce large truck and passenger carrier collisions.
-Third, training, meetings and conferences can help to ensure that Oklahoma is doing what is necessary to comply with the grant requirements and prepare for future requirements.
+First, Troop S provides CMV related training to our own personnel, other agencies, organizations, and enforcement personnel, not only in Oklahoma but across the US.
+Second, attending training and conferences helps to educate our personnel and allows us the opportunity to share ideas and network with other agencies and individuals in order to help promote CMV safety, thereby reduce large truck and passenger carrier collisions.
+Third, training, meetings, and conferences can help to ensure that Oklahoma is doing what is necessary to comply with the grant requirements and prepare for future requirements.